Terms of Endearment: Production

-Brooks wrote the supporting role of Garrett Breedlove for Burt Reynolds, who turned down the role because of a verbal commitment he had made to appear in Stroker Ace.
+James L. Brooks wrote the supporting role of Garrett Breedlove for Burt Reynolds, who turned down the role because of a verbal commitment he had made to appear in Stroker Ace.
 "There are no awards in Hollywood for being an idiot", Reynolds later said of the decision.
 Harrison Ford and Paul Newman also turned down the role.

 The exterior shots of Aurora Greenway's home were filmed at 3060 Locke Lane, Houston, Texas.
 The exterior shots of locations intended to be in Des Moines, Iowa and Kearney, Nebraska were instead filmed in Lincoln, Nebraska.
-Many scenes were filmed on, or near, the campus of the University of Nebraska-Lincoln.
+Many scenes were filmed on, or near, the campus of the University of Nebraska–Lincoln.
 While filming in Lincoln, the state capital, Winger met then-governor of Nebraska Bob Kerrey; the two wound up dating for two years.

-MacLaine and Winger reportedly did not get along with each other during production.
+Shirley MacLaine and Debra Winger reportedly did not get along with each other during production.
 MacLaine confirmed in an interview that "it was a very tough shoot ...
 Chaotic...(Jim) likes working with tension on the set."

-On working with Nicholson, MacLaine said, "Working with Jack Nicholson was crazy", but that his spontaneity may have contributed to her performance.
+On working with Jack Nicholson, MacLaine said, "Working with Jack Nicholson was crazy", but that his spontaneity may have contributed to her performance.
 She also said,We're like old smoothies working together.
 You know the old smoothies they used to show whenever you went to the Ice Follies.
 They would have this elderly man and woman – who at that time were 40 – and they had a little bit too much weight around the waist and were moving a little slower.
 But they danced so elegantly and so in synch with each other that the audience just laid back and sort of sighed.
 That's the way it is working with Jack.
 We both know what the other is going to do.
 And we don't socialize, or anything.
 It's an amazing chemistry – a wonderful, wonderful feeling.

 MacLaine also confirmed in an interview with USA Today that Nicholson improvised when he put his hand down her dress in the beach scene.

 Reception

 Box office

-Terms of Endearment was commercially successful.
+Terms of Endearment was commercially successful at the box office.
 On its opening weekend, it grossed $3.4 million, ranking number two at the US box office, until its second weekend, when it grossed $3.1 million, ranking number one at the box office.
 Three weekends later, it arrived number one again, with $9,000,000, having wide release.
-For four weekends, it remained number one at the box office, until slipping to number two on its tenth weekend.
-On the film's 11th weekend, it arrived number one (for the sixth and final time), grossing $3,000,000.
-For the last weekends of the film, it later dwindled downward.
+For four weekends, it remained number one at the box office, and it slipped to number two on its tenth weekend.
+On the film's 11th weekend, it arrived number one (for the sixth and final time), grossing $3 million.
 The film grossed $108,423,489 in the United States and Canada and $165 million worldwide.